 "For we have not followed cunningly devised fables, when we made known to you the power and coming of our Lord Jesus Christ, but were eyewitnesses of his majesty.
 For he received from God the Father honor and glory, voice to him from the excellent glory, saying, 'This is My beloved Son, in whom I am well pleased.'
 And this voice which came from heaven we heard, when we were with Him in the holy mount" [II Pet.
 1:16-18]

-If Luke is also the author of Acts, then one has only to look at the ending of his gospel and Chapter One of Acts to notice that something has occurred to him - perhaps further investigation has revealed to him that the whole resurrection and ascension story cannot be isolated to time and space but needs to be placed within a much wider and more comprehensive redemptive framework.
+One has only to look at the ending of Luke's Gospel and Chapter One of his Acts to notice that something has occurred to him - perhaps further investigation has revealed to him that the whole resurrection and ascension story cannot be isolated to time and space but needs to be placed within a much wider and more comprehensive redemptive framework.

 As probably the first person to reduce to writing the various resurrection accounts circulating within the early Christian communities, it is to Paul's interpretation that we must look for insights.
 For him, Jesus' body was "sown a natural body, raised a spiritual body."
 [Tom Wright in his Resurrection and the Son of God has pointed out that Paul does not speak of some ethereal, non-material body in this verse from 1 Corinthians 15.
 Rather, he says, the phrase 'pneumatikon soma' refers to a physical body totally empowered by the spirit.]

 If we add to Paul's interpretation the later Gospel accounts, we can distil some central pieces of evidence -

 - He was not however immediately recognisable by physical appearance;

 - He was recognisable only when his personality revealed itself through physical acts such as speaking or eating;

 - His body was not subject to the limitations of space and time;

 - The manifestation of his body was a profound and permanently life-altering experience for those who witnessed it.